Silver-Diamonds/ROR2-BayoMusic/README.md

 ## Overview
 A Risk Of Rain 2 Soundtrack Replacement Mod themed after Bayonetta

-Experience the magic the a Universe of Light and Dark with this Risk fo Rain 2 Bayonetta Music Replacement Mod!
-With over 70 tracks from *Bayonetta* and *Bayonetta 2*
+Experience the magic of a Universe of Light and Dark with this Risk fo Rain 2 Bayonetta Music Replacement Mod!
+Find over 70 tracks from *Bayonetta* and *Bayonetta 2*

 The following mod has made possible thanks to the [OriginalSoundTrack By Kyle](https://thunderstore.io/package/Kyle/OriginalSoundTrack/).
-If you've like to make your own music mod, see that mod
+If you would like to make your own music mod, see that mod

+**NOTE:** This is a comprehensive collection of songs from *Bayonetta* and *Bayonetta 2* **only**.
+There are **no songs from *Bayonetta 3*** and I have no interest in adding any at current.

 ---

+**If you're curious what songs have been included and where**, click [Here](https://docs.google.com/spreadsheets/d/1KRSQxnq1TqzPpFNwExTA0xBNTxOudpyIDwLs8gW07WY/edit?usp=sharing) for a comprehensive list of all songs and their set Scene IDs

+## Contact
+If you wish to report any music requests, bugs, or any music that seems to play too loudly or too quitely by default, you can find me on the [Risk of Rain 2 Modding Discord](https://discord.gg/NgZh8RCQ).
+[My Discord is **Silver_Diamonds#3080**]

+## Customize

-**If you want to replace or alter and of the songs in this mod, you can!
+**If you want to replace or alter any of the songs in this mod, you can!
 Here's how:**
 * Find the Mod in your R2ModMan file.
 The path to it should be: ` C:\Users\USERNAME\AppData\Roaming\r2modmanPlus-local\RiskOfRain2\profiles\PROFILENAME\BepInEx\plugins\Bayonetta_Soundtrack `
    * For Manual Downloads, the path should be: `  C:\Program Files (x86)\Steam\steamapps\common\Risk of Rain 2\BepInEx\plugins `
 * Uplaod your music to the folder ` Bayonetta_Soundtrack ` (Must be either .mp3 or .wav)